Exterior Paint Condition Checklist for Sellers

 The front door of your home has to look impeccable.
 There shouldn’t be any marks or scuffs on it anywhere.

 If the paint has started to fade or peel you need to get it taken care of straight away.
 Apply the same treatment to the rest of your porch that you did to your shutters.

 Walk around the whole area.
 Look for fading, damaged spots, peeling paint, and anything else that needs to be touched up or redone.

 If the paint is more than several years old it’s a good idea to go ahead and have it repainted or at least cleaned.

 3. Exterior Siding

 Your siding is the largest painted area of your home.
 When inspecting it you’ll need to be able to see things going all the way up to your roof and gutters.

-One thing to keep in mind is that paint doesn’t last forever.
+One thing to keep in mind is that a can of paint doesn’t last forever.
 You’ll get a different lifespan depending on what kind of paint you bought and what surface it was applied to.

 You should expect to need a fresh coat every 4-8 years on average.
 However, this range heavily depends on the quality of the paint.